ready2r/BphuDL/README.txt

 Most of it is pretty straight forward..

-If you have any questions, you can msg me on Discord: Bphu#0001
+If you have any questions, you can msg me on Discord: Bphu#0001.
+Warning: I am not an expert on batchfile or youtube-dl.
+This was more of a learning process than anything else.

 =================
-PREFIX
+Disclaimer
 =================
 https://github.com/ytdl-org/youtube-dl/
 Do not move any of the .exe files or the batch file from the location they are in.
 This batch file uses youtube-dl and ffmpeg to do the downloading.
-If you are trying to download a video from an obscure source and it doesn't work, its not the batch file's fault, It's a youtube-dl issue.
 A ton of people work hard on youtube-dl, so most sites should work.
 I will warn you, there are new hosting sites coming out that this will not work on.
 The way the new sites are sending the data to the end user makes it more difficult for youtube-dl to work.
 An example site would be Sproutvideo.
 There are other programs you can use to download from these new sites.

 If a video download is not working, your best bet is to check: https://ytdl-org.github.io/youtube-dl/supportedsites.html and see if the site is supported.
 One note, when sites change their code in relation to the video, it will sometimes break youtube-dl.
 An example site as of typing this is Xhamster.
 Its on the list as supported, but its currently not working because of a change on Xhamster's end.
 You can always check the Issues tabs and see if someone made a report for it.
 In which case they did, and the fix has already been found but has not been implemented: https://github.com/ytdl-org/youtube-dl/issues/26157